-- a) In your perception, does 'dead' inform about who or about how Marilyn Monroe is? - b) [Fill the blanks] The adjective dead (or alive) says [who/how] someone is, therefore in Spanish it goes with the verb [ser/estar] because it does not refer to the identity of the subject (in this case, a living being) but to [a characteristic/the state or condition] of this one we are talking about.
-(Answers)iii
+a) In your perception, does 'dead' inform about who or about how Marilyn Monroe is? b) [Fill the blanks] The adjective dead (or alive) says [who/how] someone is, therefore in Spanish it goes with the verb [ser/estar] because it does not refer to the identity of the subject (in this case, a living being) but to [a characteristic/the state or condition] of this one we are talking about.
+(Answers)iii ser -identity- estar -circumstance- CI -to say- Who he/she is.What it is. - Where () is How () is.
+Grammar - What () is like. characteristics state/condition

--focusing on CI-

-Ser -identity- estar -circumstance-

-CI -to say- Who he/she is.
-What it is.
-What () is like.
-Where () is.
-How () is.

-Grammar characteristics state/condition